ng-/ng/readme.md

 With node.js came full-stack javascript, now there is full-stack angular.
 Developers should not have to use different frameworks to build frontend apps and their backend apis. ng provides a lightweight & elegant, full-stack framework with no other dependencies.

-Warning! ng is pre-alpha.
-While still in pre-alpha, ng is being built for production environments with sponsorship by Pook-n-Cheek.
-If you have suggestions or are interested in contributing to the project, email adam at adam.kircher@gmail.com
+Warning! ng is pre-alpha, but is being built for production environments with sponsorship by Pook-n-Cheek.
+If you have suggestions or are interested in contributing, email adam at adam.kircher@gmail.com

 ### getting started
 ##### Starting the server